PhantomPWR/pp4-alloy-caddy/.github/ISSUE_TEMPLATE/structure-and-layout.md

 ---

-All tasks related to the structure & layout off all pages & sections.
+All tasks related to the structure & layout of all pages & sections.